sergeyka/Admin_panel_sprint_2/README.md

 `cp movie_admin/.env.local movie_admin/.env`

 Build the images with
-`docker-compose build` to make the .env file included in the image.
+`docker-compose build --no-cache` to make the .env file included in the image.

+[!]
+Please make sure to add --no-cache flag for a fresh new install

-Start the containers with `docker-compose up`
+Start the containers with `docker-compose up -d`

 ##Creating Django admin super user:
 `docker-compose run --entrypoint="/bin/bash -c" admin "python manage.py createsuperuser"`